 - Spanish IV Honors

 We offer freshman honors courses in English, Geometry, Biology, and World History.
-Admittance into ninth grade honors courses is based on middle school transcripts, standardized test scores, and scores on the Academy of Saint Elizabeth Entrance Exam and Writing Sample Assessment.
+Admittance into ninth grade honors courses is based on middle school transcripts and standardized test scores.
 In addition, admittance into an honors math course is also based on a math placement test offered in the spring of a student’s eighth grade year.
 Students in grades 10, 11, and 12 may continue in honors courses each year by maintaining a minimum B average, along with the recommendation of the teacher and fulfillment of any prerequisites.
 In addition, a student may move from a regular section to an honors section by achieving a minimum average of A-, teacher recommendation, fulfilling any prerequisites, and, depending upon the class, success on a placement test.